-Children that are not big enough to wear the vehicle seat belt properly (see section on Child Restraints) should be secured in a vehicle with a rear seat in child restraints or belt positioning booster seats.
-Older children who do not use child restraints or belt-positioning booster seats should ride properly buckled up in a vehicle with a rear seat.
-Never allow children to slide the shoulder belt behind them or under their arm.
+- 2. If a child from 2 to 12 years old (not in a rear-facing child restraint) must ride in the front passenger seat, move the seat as far back as possible and use the proper child restraint.
+(Refer to "Child Restraints") - 3.
+Children that are not big enough to wear the vehicle seat belt properly (Refer to "Child Restraints") should be secured in a vehicle with a rear seat in child restraints or belt-positioning booster seats.
+Older children who do not use child restraints or beltpositioning booster seats should ride properly buckled up in a vehicle with a rear seat. - 4.
+Never allow children to slide the shoulder belt behind them or under their arm. - 5.
 You should read the instructions provided with your child restraint to make sure that you are using it properly.

-- 2. All occupants should always wear their lap and shoulder belts properly. - 3.
-The driver and front passenger seats should be moved back as far as practical to allow the Advanced Front Air Bags room to inflate. - 4.
+- 6. All occupants should always wear their lap and shoulder belts properly. - 7.
+The driver and front passenger seats should be moved back as far as practical to allow the Advanced Front Air Bags room to inflate. - 8.
 Do not lean against the door or window.
-Your vehicle has side air bags, and if deployment occurs, the side air bags will inflate forcefully into the space between you and the door. - 5.
+If your vehicle has side air bags, and deployment occurs, the side air bags will inflate forcefully into the space between occupants and the door and occupants could be injured. - 9.
 If the air bag system in this vehicle needs to be modified to accommodate a disabled person, contact the Customer Center.
-Phone numbers are provided under "If You Need Assistance".
+Phone numbers are provided under "If You Need Assistance."